eamonnmurphy/Booming_Bonobos/README.md

-          get_TreeHeight.R: R script that calculates tree heights for all trees and saves output as new csv get_TreeHeight.py: Python script that calculates tree heights for all trees and saves output as new csv run_get_TreeHeight.sh: Bash script that runs both get_TreeHeight.R and run_get_TreeHeight.sh TAutoCorr.R: calculates the correlation between pairs of years to analysis temperature trends in Florida TAutoCorr_writeup.tex: latex file for compiling a report on Florida temperatures Floridabiblio.bib: stores the bibliography for the report PP_Regress_loc.R: calculates linear regression on subsets of the data corresponding to i) Feeding Type, ii) Predator life Stage and iii) Location
+          get_TreeHeight.R: R script that calculates tree heights for all trees and saves output as new csv get_TreeHeight.py: Python script that calculates tree heights for all trees and saves output as new csv run_get_TreeHeight.sh: Bash script that runs both get_TreeHeight.R and run_get_TreeHeight.sh TAutoCorr.R: calculates the correlation between pairs of years to analyse temperature trends in Florida TAutoCorr.tex: latex file for compiling a report on Florida temperatures Floridabiblio.bib: stores the bibliography for the report PP_Regress_loc.R: calculates linear regression on subsets of the data corresponding to i) Feeding Type, ii) Predator life Stage and iii) Location
     data: